 Good Geneticists have a passion & curiosity related to the genetic basis of health and disease.
 If you want to be successful at the job, you must have a patience, good communication skills & perseverance.
-Those students in interested to make their career in genetics, should take science and mathematics as possible in the high school and college.
+Students in interested to make career in genetics, should take science and mathematics as possible in the high school and college.

 Who Hires Geneticists?
 Where Do They Work?

 There are a lot of career opportunities in the field of biology, biomedical and life Sciences.
 The job opportunity for a genetics degree holder is continuing to expand.
 The genetic employees are not sufficient now, that’s why the demand of genetics continues to increase.
 Geneticists can work in various capacities for many different types of employers.
 Some Employment area where you work after studying genetics course:

 - Agricultural Firms

 - Research Institutes

 - Animal Breeding Industry